Concentration Inequalities for Exchangeable Tensors and Matrix-valued Data: Introduction

-\citeauthor{foygel2024hoeffding}'s recent work has renewed interest in finite exchangibility and develops sharp Hoeffding and Bernstein bounds for general weighted sums of exchangeable sequences~\cite{foygel2024hoeffding}.
-Our paper, directly inspired by this work, extend the results to (i) mode-exchangeable tensors and (ii) matrix-valued sums formed from exchangeable sequences, which generalizes substantially to richer class of symmetry structures.
-A line of related route to concentration under dependence in the setup of sum of random matrices is \citeauthor{chatterjee2007stein}'s method of exchangeable pairs~\cite{chatterjee2005concentration, chatterjee2007stein, mackey2014matrix, han2024introduction}.
+\citeauthor{foygel2024hoeffding}'s recent work examines concentration results in the setting of finite exchangeability, and develops sharp Hoeffding and Bernstein bounds for general weighted sums of exchangeable sequences~\citep{foygel2024hoeffding}.
+Notably, in the recent work by \citeauthor{kim2026sharper}, the authors reduce the inflation factor from $O(\frac{\log N}{N})$ to the optimal rate $O(\frac{1}{N})$ in the scalar-valued Hoeffding bound.
+Our paper, directly inspired by \citeauthor{foygel2024hoeffding}'s work, extend the results to (i) mode-exchangeable tensors and (ii) matrix-valued sums formed from exchangeable sequences, which generalizes substantially to richer class of symmetry structures.
+A line of related route to concentration under dependence in the setup of sum of random matrices is \citeauthor{chatterjee2007stein}'s method of exchangeable pairs~\citep{chatterjee2005concentration, chatterjee2007stein, mackey2014matrix, han2024introduction}.

-Sequential data $X_1, \cdots, X_N$ under exchangeability are prevalent in modern statistics, such as in permutation testing and conformal prediction~\cite{ramdas2023permutation, shafer2008tutorial, lei2018distribution, angelopoulos2023conformal}.
-Beyond the multi-factor model and fixed-design sketching examples, mode-exchangibility and exchangeable sums of random matrices are also useful in practical applications including U-statistics in bipartite networks~\cite{le2023u} and combinatorial nonparametric regression~\cite{han2024introduction}, where our novel tools can be potentially useful.
+Sequential data $X_1, \cdots, X_N$ under exchangeability are prevalent in modern statistics, such as in permutation testing and conformal prediction~\citep{ramdas2023permutation, shafer2008tutorial, lei2018distribution, angelopoulos2023conformal}.
+Beyond the multi-factor model and fixed-design sketching examples, mode-exchangibility and exchangeable sums of random matrices are also useful in practical applications including U-statistics in bipartite networks~\citep{le2023u} and combinatorial nonparametric regression~\citep{han2024introduction}, where our novel tools can be potentially useful.